Leandro Castán

-Leandro Castán da Silva (born 5 November 1986) is a Brazilian international footballer who plays as a centre-back.
+Leandro Castán da Silva (born 5 November 1986) is a Brazilian former international footballer who played as a centre-back.

 Club career

 Roma

 In the 2012–13 season, he was signed by Roma for a transfer fee of €5.5 million from Corinthians.
 He earned a place in the starting XI thanks to a number of consecutive solid performances.
 He scored his first goal for Roma on 8 December 2012 in a 4–2 win over Fiorentina.

 In the 2013–14 season, Castán broke into the Roma first team; he cited new manager Rudi Garcia for this.

 Torino (loan)

 On 10 July 2016, it was announced that Castán would be loaned to Sampdoria for the 2016–17 season.
 However, on 18 August, just two days prior to the start of the new season, Sampdoria confirmed that the loan had been terminated and that the player had joined Torino on loan instead.
-Castán featured in 3 out of 5 of the blucerchiati's pre-season matches, including their 3–2 away defeat against FC Barcelona in the Joan Gamper Trophy.
+Castán featured in three out of five of the blucerchiati's pre-season matches, including their 3–2 away defeat against FC Barcelona in the Joan Gamper Trophy.